Jump to Recipe

 • ½ tsp pepper

-• other optional ingredients: 1 T Worcestershire, 1/3 cup red wine, or 2 T balsamic vinegar, we like to pick one of these each time
+• flavor enhancers: 1 T Worcestershire, 1/3 cup red wine, or 2 T balsamic vinegar, we like to pick one of these each time

 Save this recipe!